MagnusThome/RejsaCAN-ESP32/README.md

 #### From v2.4 to v.2.5 and 3.2 to 3.3

-- DC-DC converter supports 24V input
+- DC-DC converter supports 24V input.
+The auto switch on/off threshold can be changed by changing two resistor values.

 ## Power consumption